+c.
 "Documentation and recordkeeping requirements...
 We clarified that we do not require the signature of the ordering physician on a requisition for laboratory tests.
 However, documentation that the physician ordered the test must be available upon our request."
 (CMS 42 CFR 4109, page 4)

-2. When sufficient documentation is not provided.

-Testing line items will be denied as not documented or for incomplete and/or insufficient documentation when:

-- the supporting medical record documentation submitted showing the treating physician's request for clinical drug screening and/or testing - o Is not signed by the treating/requesting physician. - The signature of the treating/requesting physician is not dated.

-• Test results were submitted, but without documentation of the treating physician's request for the test(s).
+- 3. When sufficient documentation is not provided. - a.
+Testing line items will be denied as not documented or for incomplete and/or insufficient documentation when: - i.
+The supporting medical record documentation submitted showing the treating physician's request for clinical drug screening and/or testing: - 1) Is not signed by the treating/requesting physician. - 2) The signature of the treating/requesting physician is not dated. - ii.
+Test results were submitted, but without documentation of the treating physician's request for the test(s). - b.
 Line items will be denied with an explanation code indicating the documentation is incomplete and/or insufficient, and the requirements to support billing the procedure code have not been met.
 This denial for insufficient documentation is not intended to communicate that the test was not performed, nor does it necessarily indicate that copies of the test results themselves have not been received for review.
 The denial simply indicates that at least one of the key documentation requirements was not met.

-B. For dates of service January 1, 2017 and following:
+C. For dates of service January 1, 2017 and following:

-Moda Health will follow the CMS coding guidelines for reporting drug testing procedures, as outlined in the CMS Calendar Year (CY) 2017 Clinical Laboratory Fee Schedule (CLFS) Final Determinations document posted on the CMS website.
-(CMS12)

-- Submit drug testing services to Moda Health for all Commercial and Medicare Advantage lines of business using CPT codes 80305 - 80307 and HCPCS codes G0480 - G0483, G0659 as appropriate. - Only one of the three presumptive codes (80305, 80306, 80307) may be billed per day.
-Select the most appropriate code for the method of testing performed. - Only one of the five definitive codes (G0480, G0481, G0482, G0483, G0659) may be billed per day.
-Select the most appropriate code for the testing performed. - For definitive testing, the selection of the correct definitive G code to bill is based on two factors: - The use or absence of specific (1) calibration controls, (2) quality controls, and (3) internal standards.
-(CMS12) - > The number of drug classes documented as tested. - o The available drug classes are specified by CMS (8). - The AMA CPT Manual may be consulted for examples of individual drugs within each drug class. - Report a code from range G0480 G0483 if the drug testing method utilized "stable isotope or other universally recognized internal standards in all samples (e.g., to control for matrix effects, interferences and variations in signal strength)" and "method or drug-specific calibration and matrix-matched quality control material (e.g., to control for instrument variations and mass spectral drift)" (CMS12)
+- 1. Claims processing and adjudication follows CMS coding guidelines for reporting drug testing procedures, as outlined in the CMS Calendar Year (CY) 2017 Clinical Laboratory Fee Schedule (CLFS) Final Determinations document posted on the CMS website.
+(CMS12) - a.
+Submit claims for drug testing services for all Commercial and Medicare Advantage lines of business using CPT codes 80305 80307 and HCPCS codes G0480 G0483, G0659 as appropriate. - i.
+Only one of the three presumptive codes (80305, 80306, 80307) may be billed per day.
+Select the most appropriate code for the method of testing performed. - ii.
+Only one of the five definitive codes (G0480, G0481, G0482, G0483, G0659) may be billed per day.
+Select the most appropriate code for the testing performed. - 1) For definitive testing, the selection of the correct definitive G code to bill is based on two factors: - a) The use or absence of specific (1) calibration controls, (2) quality controls, and (3) internal standards.
+(CMS12) - b) The number of drug classes documented as tested. - i) The available drug classes are specified by CMS (8). - ii) The AMA CPT Manual may be consulted for examples of individual drugs within each drug class. - 2) Report a code from range G0480 G0483 if the drug testing method utilized "stable isotope or other universally recognized internal standards in all samples (e.g., to control for matrix effects, interferences and variations in signal strength)" and "method or drug-specific calibration and matrix-matched quality control material (e.g., to control for instrument variations and mass spectral drift)" (CMS12)

-- G0659 must be reported if the definitive drug testing method was performed: - Without method or drug-specific calibration, - Without matrix-matched quality control material, or - ➤ Without use of stable isotope or other universally recognized internal standard(s) for each drug, drug metabolite or drug class per specimen.
+- 3) G0659 must be reported if the definitive drug testing method was performed: - a) Without method or drug-specific calibration, - b) Without matrix-matched quality control material, or - c) Without use of stable isotope or other universally recognized internal standard(s) for each drug, drug metabolite or drug class per specimen.